 From a group of 20 street performers at its beginnings in 1984, Cirque du Soleil is a major Québec-based organization providing high-quality artistic entertainment.
 The company has close to 4,000 employees, including 1,300 artists from more than 50 different countries.

-Cirque du Soleil has brought wonder and delight to close to 150 million spectators in more than 300 cities in over forty countries on six continents.
+Cirque du Soleil has brought wonder and delight to more than 180 million spectators in more than 400 cities in over sixty countries on six continents.

 For more information about Cirque du Soleil, visit www.cirquedusoleil.com.